-- a.
+- 17. The Board will: - a.
 Ensure that appropriate accounting, actuarial and internal financial control policies are established; - b.
-Approve the annual actuarial valuation and the actuarial assumptions contained therein, upon the advice of the actuary and other experts as required, and transmit to the Orange County Board of Supervisors a recommendation to implement such changes in the contribution rates of the county and districts, and members, as are necessary (Gov. Code §§31453 - 31454.6.12);
+Approve the annual actuarial valuation and the actuarial assumptions contained therein, upon the advice of the actuary and other experts as required, and transmit to the Orange County Board of Supervisors a recommendation to implement such changes in the contribution rates of the county and districts, and members, as are necessary (Gov. Code §§31453 - 31454.612);

 - c.
 Approve the annual financial statements; - d.
-Ensure a financial audit is conducted at least annually (Gov. Code § 31593.13); - e.
+Ensure a financial audit is conducted at least annually (Gov. Code § 3159313); - e.
 Ensure an actuarial experience study is conducted at least every three years; and - f.
 Ensure an actuarial audit is conducted at least every five years.